-Detlef Weigel, Max Planck Institute for Developmental Biology, Germany Speaking: Thursday 24 June
+Detlef Weigel, Max Planck Institute for Developmental Biology, Germany Title: A mutation is a mutation is a mutation Speaking: Thursday 24 June Keynote Sponsored by

-Joanne Chory, Salk Institute, USA Speaking: Monday 25 June
+Joanne Chory, Salk Institute, USA Title: Fighting Climate Change with Plants: Arabidopsis takes center stage Speaking: Monday 21 June

 Joanne Chory will speak about the Harnessing Plants Initiative (HPI) she is leading, an innovative, scalable and bold approach to fight climate change by optimizing a plant’s natural ability to capture and store carbon and adapt to diverse climate conditions.

 Abstract The world is facing a global sustainability crisis.
 The population stands today at >7.5B and is expected to increase to 11B by 2100.
 The increasing demand for food, fuel, land, and other natural resources is creating consequences that exceed the planet’s capacity to absorb change and maintain stability.
 At the current pace of change, human life as we know it may not be sustainable on earth in a little over 100 years.
 Feeling the urgent need to be a part of the solution, Salk Institute plant scientists have developed a plan to bend the upward trending curve back down to a range where the planet’s natural systems of maintaining balance can cope.
 The idea is to improve plants’ natural ability to capture and store carbon stably in the ground.
 I will tell you about our plans to alter 3 traits in plant roots that we hope will allow us to draw down atmospheric CO2 at a global level in 10-15 years.